Financial-Times/n-gage/README.md

 ### Pa11y environment variables

+Pa11y configuration has been moved to [n-config-pa11y](https://github.com/Financial-Times/n-pa11y-config).
+You can follow the instructions there on how to setup Pa11y.
+Alternativelly, `n-gage` will keep this original setup until migration is complete.

 | Variable | Description |
 |---|---|
 | `PA11Y_WAIT` | The time to wait before running tests in milliseconds |